-Exploring iOS 12 CoreML — Using Machine Learning to Automatically Predict Article Categories, with Self-Training Models!
+Try iOS 12 CoreML — Use Machine Learning to Automatically Predict Article Categories, and Train the Model Yourself!

-Following up on the previous article about using machine learning on iOS, this piece dives into using CoreML.
+Continuing from the previous article on machine learning research on iOS, this article officially dives into using CoreML.

-First, a brief history: Apple released CoreML (which includes the Vision framework mentioned in the last article) in 2017.
-In 2018, they quickly followed up with CoreML 2.0, which not only improved performance but also supported custom CoreML models.
+First, a brief history: Apple released the CoreML machine learning framework (including Vision introduced in the previous article) in 2017.
+In 2018, they followed up with CoreML 2.0, which not only improved performance but also supported customized CoreML models.

 Introduction

-If you’ve only heard the term “machine learning” but aren’t quite sure what it means, here’s a simple explanation:
+If you have only heard the term “machine learning” but don’t know what it means, here is a simple explanation in one sentence:

-“Predicting the outcome of future events based on past experiences.”
+“Predicting the outcome of the same event based on your past experience”

-For example: If I always add ketchup to my egg pancake, after a few visits, the breakfast shop owner will remember, “Hey, handsome, ketchup?”
-If I respond, “Yes,” she predicts correctly; if I say, “No, because it’s radish cake + egg pancake,” she remembers and adjusts her prediction next time.
+For example: When I eat an egg pancake, I add ketchup.
+After buying it a few times, the breakfast shop owner remembers and asks, “Handsome, ketchup?”
+I answer, “Yes” — the owner predicts correctly; if I answer, “No, because it’s radish cake + egg pancake” — the owner remembers and adjusts the question next time in the same situation.

 Getting Started